hellof2e/quark-cli/README.en-US.md

 # Quark CLI

-With this CLI, you can use this to create a cross-framework/tech stack component, or perhaps you can package it as an npm package for distribution for others to use.
+Using this CLI, you can use it to create cross-framework/technology stack components, or develop standalone web apps that don't depend on any front-end framework (Vue/React, etc.).

 English | [简体中文](./README.md)